Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ## Predictions and Evaluation of Decision Tree
-**Create predictions from the test set and create a classification report and a confusion matrix.**
+**Creating predictions from the test set and creating a classification report and a confusion matrix.**

 ```python